-The extent of the proposed mound was provided by Le Mottee Group (7950 MOUND-E.pdf) and was incorporated into the TUFLOW model.
-The design flood events were then re-simulated, and the results compared to the baseline results to identify potential flood impacts.
-Whilst extensive raising of embankments across the floodplain (e.g. the construction of linear infrastructure) can significantly impact the existing flooding regime, localised filling such as earthen mounds typically does not, unless sited at a sensitive location with high flood velocities.
+The proposed mound extent was provided by Brown Commercial Building (BCP1075 R01.pdf), however, no finished level was proposed.
+The mound was incorporated into the TUFLOW model at a finished level of 5.0 m AHD to raise the mound above the 1% AEP floodplain, and the design flood events re-simulated.
+The results were then compared to the baseline conditions to identify potential flood impacts.
+Whilst extensive raising of embankments across the floodplain (e.g., the construction of linear infrastructure) can significantly impact the existing flooding regime, typically localised filling such as earthen mounds does not, unless sited at a sensitive location with high flood velocities.